Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Feed cables slowly.
+- Feed and retrieve cable slowly.

 Ask the Crew